theGusPassos/theGusPassos/README.md

 - [I also have a blog](https://theguspassos.github.io/blog)
 - [and made some games](https://theguspassos.itch.io)

 Besides the tech stuff, designing games makes my heart warm, so that's where most of my free time is spent on.
-Sometimes I also post non tech stories in [flashing line blog](https://flashingline.blogspot.com/).
 I'm also learning how to play the piano and how to draw properly, so maybe I'll add new links here in the future 🧐.

 My non productive hours are spent watching horror movies and anime, playing online with friends and listening to music with questionable quality.